Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson02-MeetingJavier.md

 And we want Javier to do the same things as last week - only we don't want to walk through the entire thing again.

-It would be awfully convenient to be able to just reference the instructions from the past week and say -
+It would be convenient to be able to just reference the instructions from the past week and say -

 "Remember what you did last week?
 Just do all that again."